inoumanahmed/Elk-with-Docker-Compose/README.md

-Hello  i am setting ELK Stack with Docker-Compose file and show the Logs or remote vm
+Hello  i am setting up ELK Stack with Docker-Compose file and show the Logs of remote vm

 Diretory Setup:
         => elk-stack
                > docker-compose.yml
                > logstash.conf
+               > .env
         then create "esdata" directory for vloume mount inside the "elk-stack directory"

 Follow these step: